jelix/adminui-module/doc/main_ui.md

 ; also some CSS classes on the body element bodyCSSClass="hold-transition skin-blue"

+; some CSS classes to set on the body element, for simple page bareBodyCSSClass="hold-transition login-page"

-; some CSS classes to set on the body element, for simple page, like the login page bareBodyCSSClass="hold-transition login-page"
+; some CSS classes to set on the body element, for the login page loginBodyCSSClass="hold-transition login-page"

+; some CSS classes to set on the body element, for the register page registerBodyCSSClass="hold-transition register-page"

 ; the url path to adminlte assets (without the base path of the application) adminlteAssetsUrl="adminlte-assets/"